moabukar/tech-vault/README.md

 ### ETL, Pipelines

-- How do you troubleshoot data pipelines?
+- How would I go about troubleshooting pipelines?
--

 ## Cyber Security & Info Security

 -